unfoldingWord/uw-content-validation/README.md

 1. `lineNumber`: A one-based line number in the file (if available)
 1. `fieldName`: name of TSV field (if relevant)
 1. `characterIndex`: A **zero-based** integer character index which indicates the position of the error in the given text (line or field) (if available)
-1. `extract`: An excerpt (if available) from the checked text which indicates the area containing the problem.
+1. `excerpt`: An excerpt (if available) from the checked text which indicates the area containing the problem.
 Where helpful, some character substitutions have already been made, for example, if the notice is about spaces, it is generally helpful to display spaces as a visible character in an attempt to best highlight the issue to the user.
-(The length of the extract defaults to ten characters, but is settable as an option.)
+(The length of the excerpt defaults to ten characters, but is settable as an option.)
 1. `location`: A string indicating the context of the notice, e.g., "in line 17 of 'someBook.usfm'".
 (Still not completely sure what should be left in this string now that we have added optional `repoName`, `filename`, `rowID`, `lineNumber`, `fieldName` fields.)
 1. `extra`: for a check that looks in multiple repos, this contains extra identifying information (typically the `repoCode`) to help the user determine what resource/repo/file that the notice applies to (which, in the demos, is then often prepended to the `message`).